v-y-l/Block-Design/README.md

 Dumps the full list of solution actions to the specified file

 #### --image_state_path
-Saves each state of a run into number coded .pngs
+If provided, saves each state of a run into number coded .pngs to this designated path

 #### --analyze
-Analyzes some csv file produced through main.py with the --csv flag and returns statistics about those runs
+If provided, analyzes the given csv file (must be produced through main.py with the --csv flag), returning statistics about those runs

 ## Block image model